proarjun/Senscript-Machine-Test/README.md

  A pagination of three student credentials per page is given to the list view.

-(Note: Always enter the student id as integer/numerical only.)
+(Note: Always enter the id as integer/numerical only.
+Student_id will be automatically get updated as 'STD_id')

  The List View has a filter button with a search box for searching student credentials based on student id number, phone, email.